 I choose to test for CAE yearly, though I do not always test each goat every single year.
 I do not test my established herd for CL or Johnes yearly because of the unreliability of the tests, but I have never had an abscess/Johnes and am more than happy to pull a test of any kind on any animal that a buyer is interested in purchasing at the buyer’s expense, as long as the goat being tested is at least six months old.
 Herd testing is done through Biotracking and/or WADDL.
 I post copies of my herd health test results here.

 I do not have a closed herd at this time.
 You may see this term used, so I want to explain it: A closed herd is one that does not add new stock.
-Sometimes the term is used to imply that a herd only adds new males every so often.
-I do not have a closed herd as my herd is not big enough to allow for that yet, and I am still expanding my herd as well as working toward breeding the best stock that I can — for this reason I do still need to bring in fresh blood every year or two.
+Often the term is used to imply that a herd only adds new males every so often.
+I do not have a closed herd as my herd is not big enough to allow for that yet, and I am still expanding my herd as well as working toward breeding the best stock that I can — for this reason I do still need to bring in fresh blood every so often.

 All new stock comes from tested herds and, as mentioned below, is tested twice for CAE, Johnes, and CL prior to introduction to the herd.
 Tennessee is a TB/brucellosis free state, so I do not test for that.

 I do focus on minimizing my herd’s exposure to outside animals.
 All incoming animals need to be quarantined before introduction into an established herd.
 This applies to any new animal of any species, but is especially important with livestock.
-New livestock coming in is always quarantined for a minimum of thirty days.
+New livestock coming in is always quarantined for a minimum of thirty days, but three months is ideal.

 New incoming adult goats are tested for CAE, Johnes, and CL prior to being introduced into the main herd.
 I only buy kids from clean tested herds.
 When the goat comes onto my property, I quarantine adults for three months and kids for three months or longer.
 Kids are quarantined until they reach six months of age, at which time they are old enough to test.
 I then test/retest the animal, and if all is clear I introduce it into my established herd.
 I do sometimes allow shorter quarantine periods when buying from tested herds I know and trust, but I never quarantine shorter than a month.
 Even with healthy, disease free animals, different locations can have different parasites, and quarantine limits the spread of new parasites to the existing herd.